ayu-exorcist/zdotdir/.docs/zsh-optparse.md

 ---

-## Here are some examples of the zparseopt version in action...
+## Here are some examples of the zparseopt version in actio

 Call with no args